What is Google MUM? How It Can Impact SEO?

 One of the drawbacks of complex algorithms is that they demand a significant amount of computing power.

-Yes, Google can now analyze your sites in a lot more depth, but it cannot analyze every page on the web.
+Yes, Google can now analyze your sites in much greater depth, but it cannot analyze every page on the web.

 So, Google will likely use a simpler algorithm to pre-select pages based on relevance, quality, and authority, followed by MUM to extract specific chunks of information from these pages.

-Like earlier, you must show subject relevance with entities, authority with backlinks, and quality with user experience signals.
+As before, you must demonstrate subject relevance with entities, authority through backlinks, and quality with user experience signals.
 I doubt MUM will ever look at pages that do not address these topics.

 b.
 Choose Entities over Keywords

-Google used to assess page relevancy based on the number of times a specific term appears on a page.
+Google used to assess page relevance based on the frequency of a specific term’s appearance on a page.
 The more times the term is used, the more relevant the page is.

 Establishing entities extends beyond keywords.
 It combines employing the correct keywords (in moderation), creating links (not simply backlinks), and applying suitable markup.